weaviate/weaviate-io/developers/weaviate/search/image.md

 ## Specify image by filename

-If your target image is stored in a file, the Python client offers a [convenience method to search for the image](https://weaviate-python-client.readthedocs.io/en/stable/weaviate.gql.html#weaviate.gql.get.GetBuilder.with_near_image) by simply passing its filename.
-The client will read the file and do the base64 conversion automatically:
+If your target image is stored in a file, you can [use the Python client to search for the image](https://weaviate-python-client.readthedocs.io/en/stable/weaviate.gql.html#weaviate.gql.get.GetBuilder.with_near_image) by its filename.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python">